IBM/credit-risk-workshop-cpd/workshop/machine-learning-deployment-scoring/README.md

 When the Jupyter notebook is loaded and the kernel is ready, we will be ready to start executing it in the next section.

-Spend an minute looking through the sections of the notebook to get an overview.
+Spend a minute looking through the sections of the notebook to get an overview.
 A notebook is composed of text (markdown or heading) cells and code cells.
 The markdown cells provide comments on what the code is designed to do.

 You will run cells individually by highlighting each cell, then either click the `Run` button at the top of the notebook or hitting the keyboard short cut to run the cell (Shift + Enter but can vary based on platform).
 While the cell is running, an asterisk (`[*]`) will show up to the left of the cell.
 When that cell has finished executing a sequential number will show up (i.e. `[17]`).